The symplectic nature of the space of dormant indigenous bundles on algebraic curves: Indigenous Bundles

-where the first arrow denotes the automorphism of $\Omega_{C_S/S}$ given by multiplication by $2$.
-(Recall that $2$ is invertible in $R$.
-The first isomorphism in the composite should be added in order that Lemma \ref{p40} described later holds.)
-The composite
+where the first arrow denotes the automorphism of $\Omega_{C_S/S}$ given by multiplication by $2$, which is invertible in $R$ by assumption.
+Note that the first arrow in this composite should be added in order to conclude Lemma \ref{p40} described later.